feilfeilundfeil/Cyanic/README.md

 }
 ```

+Step Three:
-3. Create the custom ComponentLayout and implement your view logic inside the initializer
+Create the custom ComponentLayout and implement your view logic inside the initializer

 ```
 class YourComponentLayout: SizeLayout<UIView>, ComponentLayout {